Hello Dear Reader,

 What is needed in this still-nascent field of study is a definitive specialist text, some kind of Acceleration Studies and Evolutionary Development Theory: A New Synthesis, similar to E.O.
 Wilson's excellent Sociobiology textbook, which in one stroke defined the discipline that is today called evolutionary psychology.
 There are promising acceleration-relevant academic fields, such as ecological psychology, which use nonlinear science in a synthetic manner.
 But there are none yet which attempt to confront and understand the central importance and interrelationships of evolutionary developmental phase transitions in driving the accelerating emergence of complexity and computation in the cosmos. .

 In the nearer term, our nonprofit, the Acceleration Studies Foundation, is involved in the development of the Evo Devo Universe global scholarly research community, which explores and critiques evolutionary and developmental models of the universe which attempt to make sense of accelerating change.
-The EDU community maintains a listserve and runs an annual conference that interested complexity and acceleration scholars may wish to participate in.
+The EDU community maintains a listserve and runs an occasional conference for evolution, development, complexity, and acceleration scholars.

 ASF also produces an occasional conference for general audiences, Accelerating Change at Stanford University, featuring presentations, debates, and discussions that explore issues in accelerating change.
 If youd like to help further develop either the ASF or the EDU communities, please email me, we'd love to work with you.